About William J. Larkin, Jr.

 Republican, Conservative Republican, Conservative

-Widely recognized among his colleagues both in New York State and nationally for his vast knowledge and expertise about the insurance industry, Senator Larkin was elected in November, 2001, as President of the National Conference of Insurance Legislators and headed this group for one year.
-NCOIL is a bipartisan organization of state legislators from the fifty states whose primary area of public policy is insurance.
-In December, 2002, Senator Larkin was named one of the “100 Most Powerful People in the Insurance Industry--North America" in a special report by Insurance-Portal, a division of ACINA Technologies, Ltd. Insurance-Portal publishes "Insurance-Letter," a newsletter read by over 43,000 subscribers in over 30 countries who work in the insurance industry.
+Widely recognized among his colleagues both in New York State and nationally for his vast knowledge and expertise about the insurance industry, Senator Larkin was elected in November 2001, as President of the National Conference of Insurance Legislators.
+NCOIL is a bipartisan organization of State Legislators from the fifty states whose primary area of public policy is insurance.
+In 2002, Senator Larkin was named one of the “100 Most Powerful People in the Insurance Industry-North America”.

 Senator Larkin has always strived not just to be a leader in government but also a leader in his community.
 That is why some of his greatest accomplishments have been the product of his ability to deliver capital funding to municipalities, school districts and nonprofit organizations over the years.
 Whether it was a highway project, a bridge repair, a bandstand to revitalize the downtown of a community or a new dump truck, Senator Larkin has been rebuilding the infrastructure of the Hudson Valley for the last forty years.
 It was through Senator Larkin’s leadership that investments were made in Orange Regional Medical Center and nearly $40 million dollars was secured to build a SUNY Orange campus in the City of Newburgh.
 Purchasing the Newburgh Armory Unity Center for $1 and working with Bill Kaplan to revitalize it through creative programming has been an effort that will change lives for generations to come.